lwag212/sdxl-sige/sdxl/README.md

 wget https://huggingface.co/stabilityai/stable-diffusion-xl-base-1.0/resolve/main/sd_xl_base_1.0.safetensors -O pretrained/sd_xl_base_1.0.safetensors
 ```

 The model comes with linear attention being the default in the transformer layers.
-We need to convert the tensor dimension to support convolution in the transformers:
+We need to convert the tensor dimension to support convolution in the transformers.
+It also sends fp16 weights, which need to be casted to fp32:

 ```
 from safetensors import safe_open